tobymould/real-time-chatroom/README.md

 ## How to use
 ### Watch a demo:
-Visit my [portfolio website](https://tobymould.com/) and select the 'Real-Time Chatroom' project button for a visual 30 second demonstration.
+Visit my [portfolio website](https://tobymould.com/) and select the 'Real-Time Chatroom' project button :black_square_button: for a visual 30 second demonstration.

 ### To Try Yourself
 1. Visit the [chatroom website](https://realtime-chatroom-ea4d6.web.app/)
 2. Log in via your google account
-3. Add a message entry to say Hi!
+3. Add a message entry to say 'hi'! :wave:
-4. log out
+4. Log out